Yoruba religion: African diaspora religions

-According to Professor Adams Abdullahi Suberu, the Yoruba were exquisite statesmen who spread across the globe in an unprecedented fashion; the reach of their culture is largely due to migration—the most recent migration occurred with the Atlantic slave trade, and with Nigerian and Beninoise Yorùbá emigrating to the United States, the UK, Brazil, and other countries of the Americas and Europe.
-During the pre-colonial period, many Yoruba were captured and sold into the slave trade and transported to Argentina, Brazil, Cuba, Colombia, Dominican Republic, Puerto Rico, Trinidad and Tobago, St. Vincent & The Grenadines, Uruguay, Venezuela, and other parts of the Americas.
+During the period of the Transatlantic Slave Trade, many Yoruba were captured, sold, and transported to countries in the Americas, including Argentina, Brazil, Cuba, Colombia, the Dominican Republic, Puerto Rico, Trinidad and Tobago, St. Vincent & The Grenadines, Uruguay, and Venezuela.
 With them, they carried their religious beliefs.
-The school-of-thought integrated into what now constitutes the core of the "New World lineages" which are a variety of Yorùbá-derived contemporary African religions:
+These were integrated into what now constitutes the core of the "New World lineages" which are a variety of Yorùbá-derived contemporary religions: